 When the sponge is retrieved after three minutes, the DNA inside these cells is analyzed by patented technology.

-“We can detect esophageal cancer, and more importantly, we can detect people who are pre-cancerous,” Daniel explains.
+“We can detect esophageal cancer, and more importantly, we can detect people who are pre-cancerous and even predict the likelihood of their condition becoming cancerous,” Daniel explains.
 “The hope is we can totally prevent the cancer in these people.”

 Although Stephen’s research was impressive, he faced an enormous challenge: how to get this technology into the hands of doctors.